 Though the purpose of the primary air quality standards is to protect public health, particulate matter, especially PM2.5, is believed to play a role in visibility.
 The emission and transport of particulate matter as it relates to visibility remain on the state and national agenda.
-There are four federal standards for PM2.5: identical primary and secondary standards for short term (24-hr) values of 35 micrograms per cubic meter (μ g/m3), and separate annual primary (12 μ g/m3) and secondary (15 μ g/m3) standards.
-Oklahoma is in attainment with all PM2.5 standards.
+There are four federal standards for PM2.5: identical primary and secondary standards for short term (24-hr) values of 35 micrograms per cubic meter (μ g/m3), and separate annual primary (9 μ g/m3) and secondary (15 μ g/m3) standards.
+While some Oklahoma sites measured exceedances of the annual primary standard (subject to change), all sites are currently designated in attainment.
+DEQ is aware of an ongoing high data bias for some instruments.